 Market risk is the risk of a loss arising from fair-valued financial instruments in response to adverse changes in interest rates, credit spreads, foreign currency exchange rates, equity and commodity prices and other relevant market parameters, such as volatilities and correlations.
-For further information on market risk management, refer to "i) Market Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).
+For further information on market risk management, refer to "i) Market Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.